hashicorp/terraform-provider-kubernetes/website/docs/r/resource_quota.html.markdown

 #### Arguments

 * `hard` - (Optional) The set of desired hard limits for each named resource.
-For more info see http://releases.k8s.io/HEAD/docs/design/admission_control_resource_quota.md#admissioncontrol-plugin-resourcequota
+For more info see [Kubernetes reference](https://kubernetes.io/docs/concepts/policy/resource-quotas)
 * `scopes` - (Optional) A collection of filters that must match each object tracked by a quota.
 If not specified, the quota matches all objects.

 ## Import